Let me introduce you to the Agile Experience Reports Program.

-In an experience report, you get to hear what the author was thinking, what they did, how they changed and grew over time in wisdom.
-Experience reports can be about an individual, a team or an organization.
-They can tell of some things (practices, values) the authors came to appreciate over time, how they overcame challenges, or confronted resistance to change.
+In an experience report, you get to hear what the author was thinking, what they did, and how they changed and grew over time in wisdom.
+Experience reports can be about an individual, a team, or an organization.
+They can tell of some things (practices, values) the authors came to appreciate over time, how they overcame challenges or confronted resistance to change.
 An experience report can share how the author adapted or adopted agile practices to their unique situation.

-But most important, an experience report is a personal story that others can relate to.
+But most importantly, an experience report is a personal story that others can relate to.

 “To me experience reports work because one powerful way in which people learn is by relating to the dilemmas, thought processes and successes of others.
 The nature of the experience report is to enable the reader to put themselves into your (i.e. – the author’s place) and understand how you approached solving the problems with which you were confronted.”

 Initially, we have two reports.
 More will be available soon.
 We publish experience reports as soon as they are completed.